Figure 17: Plot

-Once the battle is over, Tsubasa reverts back to her normal form, though the strange substance turns into an visually identical copy of herself upon separation.
+Once the battle is over, Tsubasa reverts to her normal form, though the strange substance turns into a visually identical copy of herself upon separation.
 The alien awakens, and together, all three return to Tsubasa's house to stay the night in her room.
 The next day, the alien introduces himself as D.D. and explains that he was transporting the seeds of a monster called a "Maguar", however one of the seeds had hatched and attacked him, forcing his ship to crash land on Earth.
 The copy of Tsubasa, who claims the name of Hikaru, is revealed as a type of combat suit known as a Figure which has for some reason assumed its current form and retained all of Tsubasa's memories.
 The Maguar which Tsubasa had defeated was only one of the six Maguars D.D. had been transporting, as the rest are now scattered unknowingly throughout Hokkaidō.
 As Earth's atmosphere has enhanced both Hikaru and the Maguars, and one of the original Maguars is later revealed to have laid eggs, it becomes clear that D.D. must have the girls help to carry out the secret eradication of the Maguar infestation.

-To resolve the issue of Hikaru's sudden presence, D.D., disguising himself as a visiting photographer friend, modifies the memories of Tsubasa's father, which makes him believe that he had twin daughters all along, and that Hikaru was simply living elsewhere with an aunt, and so Tsubasa and Hikaru begin living together in Tsubasa's house, go to school together at Tsubasa's school, and fight together as Figure 17 against the Maguar, growing the emotional bond between the two in the process.
+To resolve the issue of Hikaru's sudden presence, D.D., disguising himself as a visiting photographer friend, modifies the memories of Tsubasa's father to make him believe he had twin daughters all along and Hikaru was simply living elsewhere with an aunt, and so Tsubasa and Hikaru begin living together in Tsubasa's house, go to school together at Tsubasa's school, and fight together as Figure 17 against the Maguar, growing the emotional bond between the two in the process.